htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     :tool:`condor_chirp` command **set_job_attr_delayed** exceeds this
     parameter, it is possible for these updates to be ignored.

+:macro-def:`CONDOR_SSH_TO_JOB_FAKE_PASSWD_ENTRY[STARTER]`
+    A boolean valued parameter which defaults to true.
+When true, it sets the environment variable LD_PRELOAD to point to the htcondor-provided libgetpwnam.so for the sshd run by :tool:`condor_ssh_to_job`.
+This results in the shell being set to /bin/sh and the home directory to the scratch directory for processes launched by :tool:`condor_ssh_to_job.

 :macro-def:`USE_PSS[STARTER]`
     A boolean value, that when ``True`` causes the *condor_starter* to measure the PSS (Proportional Set Size) of each HTCondor job.
 The